jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

 ​	Though very rare in the past, and at times restricted to specialty hardware, this kind of hardware-level parallelism is quite common in the present day because of the limitations of further increasing clock speed of processors.
 I can have a 12 core desktop CPU that is capable of executing 16 floating point instructions per clock per core at $4\ \mbox{GHz}$, but it is basically unfeasible to built a single-core CPU that can run at $700+\ \mbox{GHz}$ without it melting.

-​	Contrary to what used to happen in the past, in which performance increases with increasing frequency translated directly to code performance without the developer needing to do anything, resources like SIMD units require explicit programmer awareness to correctly create code that execute on the available hardware.
-The need for this awareness is, to a fair extent, a reasonable demand for the existence of this series of articles.
+​	Contrary to what used to happen in the past, in which performance increases with increasing frequency translated directly into execution performance without the developer needing to do anything, resources like SIMD units require explicit programmer awareness to correctly create code that execute on the available hardware.
+The need for this awareness is, to some extent, a reasonable demand for the existence of this series of articles.

 ​	To effectively utilize these SIMD units, it is necessary to annotate your code to correctly warn the compiler that is can be translated to vectorized code and also instruct the compiler directly to do so, in the form of correct compiler flags, both topics being the subject of this part of the series.
 By the end of this part, I hope you come to appreciate the amazing evolution and cleverness of modern CPU architectures, and also realize that, though not free, it is not overly complex to adapt your code to take advantage of these resources.
+We will also make a first foray into advanced performance techniques, like strip mining, and how to map them into your code.
+Some of these more advanced techniques will be covered in the next part of this series..

 ​	Similarly as done with the previous parts, we present a summary of the results of this part in comparison with the previous ones: